cp-ankush/webpack-dev-server/README.md

 - But with "webpack" we can only do the actions, need to open the root file(index.html) manually
 - use webpack --watch to continuously check the changes in the files.
 - or use "watch: true" in config file.

-- "webpack-dev-server" create server for you, read index.html file automatically.
+- "webpack-dev-server" command create server for you and read index.html file automatically.
-- run the configuration in "webpack.config.js".
+- "webpack-dev-server" command run the configuration in "webpack.config.js".
 - it is checking for the changes in the file by default, no need to give "watch: true" or "--watch" in "webpack.config.js" file.
 - it is not writting output file(bundle.js) to the disk, rather reading from the memory.
 - so, it won't create "bundle.js" file to the disk, we still need to run webpack to write it on the disk.